 Exercises and Activities to Help Achieve a Growth Mindset

 Looking for some actionable ways to achieve a growth mindset?
-This excellent article by our own Courtney Ackerman includes some practical activities for both students and adults: Growth Mindset vs. Fixed + Key Takeaways From Dweck’s Book.
+The following article includes some practical activities for students and adults: Growth Mindset vs. Fixed Mindset.

 Some of the activities include:

-A Classroom Discussion Task – some prompts to encourage a discussion of the opportunities that arise from failure;
+A Classroom Discussion Task – These prompts encourage a discussion of the opportunities that arise from failure.

-The Mistake Game – designed to help students talk about mistakes in an open way, helping them to embrace them and use them for learning.
+The Mistake Game – This exercise is designed to help students talk about mistakes openly, helping them to embrace them and use them for learning.

 Mindset Questions You Should Be Asking